 A big part of that challenge is simply not knowing where credit should be due.
 If a customer has a dozen touch points with a company before deciding to make a purchase, how do you determine the role each one played in earning that sale?

-Revenue attribution is the practice that tries to answer that question.
-Several different revenue attribution models have been developed with the goal of determining the best way to assign weight to each touch point customers experience.
+Marketing attribution is the practice that tries to answer that question.
+Several different marketing attribution models have been developed with the goal of determining the best way to assign weight to each touch point customers experience.

-Marketers who engage in revenue attribution are clearly interested in seeking out a better way to calculate the ROI of their investments.
-Revenue attribution is one of the strongest solutions available to do so, but it’s not one-size-fits-all.
+Organizations that engage in marketing attribution are clearly interested in seeking out a better way to calculate the ROI of their investments.
+Marketing attribution is one of the strongest solutions available to do so, but it’s not one-size-fits-all.

-There are nine main revenue attribution models in use by businesses, each with their proponents.
-Here’s a look at the benefits and weaknesses of each.
+There are nine main marketing attribution models in use by businesses, each with their proponents.
+Here’s a look at the pros and cons of each.

 1. First-touch attribution